‘We may have missed the bus last time, we won’t now’: Nirmala Sitharaman hints at more reforms

 Sitharaman said the government was working on some reforms for the real estate sector, particularly for home buyers.
 “In real estate, we have started working on some proposals,” she said.
 “We will have an offer for home buyers.
 Soon we will come to a stage to offer some solutions to them.”

-The finance minister said the government was also working on supporting the senior citizens in the wake of the decline in interest rates.
+The finance minister said the government was also working on supporting senior citizens in the wake of the decline in interest rates.
 She added that cooperative banks in the country will soon come under tighter regulation under the scope of the Banking Regulation Act, 1949.
 “We will bring amendments to ensure that once you are calling yourself a bank, you come under the Banking Regulation Act,” Sitharaman said.

 At another event, held to mark the silver jubilee of the National Stock Exchange, Sitharaman said the real estate sector “requires a lot more attention because the sluggishness which prevails there has got to be addressed”, Mint reported.
 “The government is very keen and is working very clearly together with Reserve Bank of India to see how best we can make necessary tweaks to the existing blocks to help the people who are affected in this one sector which I have not really completely addressed till now,” she said.